apereo/cas/cas-server-documentation/installation/SPNEGO-Authentication.md

 ### Webflow Configuration

-Replace instances of `viewLoginForm` with `startSpnegoAuthenticate`, if any.
+Replace instances of `initializeLoginForm` with `startSpnegoAuthenticate`, if any.

 ### Authentication Configuration